 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Bloody or dark urine, sudden back pain, stomach pain, painful urination

 - Depression, thoughts of hurting yourself, anxiety, anger

 - Dry mouth, increased thirst, muscle cramps, nausea or vomiting, uneven heartbeat, trouble sleeping

 - Fast breathing, loss of appetite, unusual tiredness, nausea

 If you notice these less serious side effects, talk with your doctor:

 - Metallic taste in your mouth, dry mouth

-- Mild trouble sleeping, without other symptoms
+- Mild dizziness or trouble sleeping, without other symptoms

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet